hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: January 20, Friday

+**Today's Progress**: Got the list connected to the state.
+I initially dispatch an action for each item.
+Now I see the design flaw of the module a lot cleaner than I did in RPLAN: When I add or remove an item in my state, I need to also dispatch the action for `yourchoice-redux` to update the selection state.
+Problem is: The state is inconsitent (broken) in the time between the two dispatches.
+Items are already removed in my list but still marked as selected in yourchioce.
+In RPLAN, we solved this by explicity calling the reducer whenever we see actions which could change the iterable of selectable items.
+We essentially mark the action to be caught by this app-specific reducer.
+Some similar concept could be applied to `yourchoice-redux` itself.

+**Thoughts**: This is good and bad at the same time.
+I learned something about our library building the demo page for it.
+But I also learned why the wrapper around the library may not be as good.

 ### Day 15: January 19, Thursday

 **Today's Progress**: Tried to get the items into the state because I want to add buttons for adding and removing items.
 To do this in a clean way, i want to separate data (items by id) from the order (array of ids).
 This should usually be easy but I faced weird problems with `combineReducers` which just vanished after fiddling with it a bit.